gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The plugin creates different set of tasks, with different types and names depending on the build-setup type
 - The `setupWrapper` task is now called `wrapper`.

+### Major changes to C++ support

+The incubating C++ support in Gradle is undergoing a major update, in order to add support for Static Libraries, variants and other good features.
+As such, the tasks, API and DSL is being given an overhaul.
+While some features may remain the same, it's likely that any existing C++ builds will need to be updated for the changes.
+You can read about the plan for proposed changes at https://github.com/gradle/gradle/blob/master/design-docs/continuous-delivery-for-c-plus-plus.md.

 ## External contributions